Healthy Homes Assessment ?t?ne

 What We Do

-As building inspectors we handle all issues associated with expert house examinations.
-We’re there to ensure that you make the best decision when buying your next home.
+As building inspectors we take on all elements of expert house Inspections.
+We’re there to ensure you make the right choice when it comes to buying your next home.

-Our systematic approach to inspecting your property and the latest software technology that incorporates digital images into your reports, you are able to actually see any issues that may be identified.
-Through our detailed reporting it’s easy to understand why we receive so many referrals from clients our service to family and acquaintances.
+With our systemised approach to your inspection of your home and the latest software technology with digital photos embedded into the reports, you can actually see any issues that could be found.
+Thanks to our comprehensive report, it is no wonder that we receive so many referrals from clients our services to their family and friends.

 • Pre Purchase & Pre Sale Reports